 - Too frequent fires or grazing by stock that reduce the density and floristic diversity of understorey vegetation;

 - Logging or other disturbances that reduce the availability and abundance food resource.

 How is Aussie Ark helping?

-Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark sites, by removing or managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
-We are nearing completion of a 400Ha sanctuary and will then begin a 500Ha sanctuary of wilderness that our potoroos will call home, protected from predation.
-While construction is moving ahead, we are building our insurance population in specialised facilities to ensure we have a robust and healthy population.
-We expect to release our first animals into wild sanctuaries in early 2019.
-By 2021 we will have nearly over 373 long-nosed potoroos, equaling 1 wallaby per hectare of sanctuary wilderness.
-By 2021 we will have increased the captive potoroo population by 450%!
+Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark sites by removing and managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
+The 400Ha Barrington Wildlife Sanctuary has been completed in late 2019 and will then begin a 500Ha sanctuary of wilderness that our potoroos will call home, protected from predation.
+While construction is moving ahead, we are building our insurance population in specialised facilities to ensure we have a robust and healthy population for eventual release into our sanctuaries, protected from unnatural predation.
+By 2021, we will have nearly over 373 long-nosed potoroos, equaling 1 wallaby per hectare of sanctuary wilderness, increasing the captive potoroo population by 450%!
 You can help support this species’ future by donating today.